-- (1) First Column: enter work in high school or results of attainment examinations. - (2) Second Column: enter college credits already earned. - (3) Third Column: enter college credits to be completed.
+(2) Second Column: enter college credits already earned.
+(3) Third Column: enter college credits to be completed.

-Explanatory Notes for Requirements Work Sheet
+Explanatory Notes

-1. You can meet requirements in section 1 in whole or in part by high school courses, by attainment examinations, or both.
+for Requirements 1.
+You can meet requirements in section 1 in whole or in work Sheet part by high school courses, by attainment examinations, or both.
 Precollege achievement which satisfies requirements in this section will enable you to substitute courses of your own choice for the course requirements in this section, but will not reduce the total number of credits required for the degree.
 If you take little or no foreign language or mathematics before college, you will need more than 120 credits to graduate.
-For example, you could take 6 credits of English, 2 credits of mathematics, and 14 credits of foreign language in college to meet the requirements of this section.
+For example, you could take 6 credits of English, 2 credits of mathematics and 14 credits of foreign language in college to meet the requirements of this section.
 Only 14 of these 22 credits, however, would count toward the total of 120 required credits.

-2. You are required to elect English composition (6 credits), unless partially exempt, in your freshman year, and you should meet the mathematics -logic requirements and 6 to 8 credits of the foreign language requirement by the end of your sophomore year.

-3. Foreign language credits in 1-C and 2-A may include both high school and college work.
-One unit (one year) of high school foreign language is equivalent to 4 course credits.
+- 2. You are required to elect English composition (6 credits), unless partially exempt, in your freshman year, and you should meet the mathematics-logic requirements and 6 to 8 credits of the foreign language requirement by the end of your sophomore year. - 3.
+Foreign language credits in 1-C and 2-A may include both high school and college work.
+One unit (one year) of high school foreign language is equivalent to four course credits.
 You may also meet these requirements by attainment examinations.

-If as a result of a placement examination or the recommendation of the department, you are asked to repeat a foreign language course, you may receive credit only for the course immediately below the expected level
+If as a result of a placement examination or the recommendation of the department, you are asked to repeat a foreign language course, you may receive credit only for the course immediately below the expected level of placement. - 4.
+In section 2 you are required to continue with either foreign language or mathematics, previous achievement in either determining the additional credits required. - 5.
+Not more than 10 credits from any one department may be counted in section 3.

-100 of placement.

-4. In section 2 you are required to continue with either foreign language or mathematics, previous achievement in either determining the additional credits required.

-5. Not more than 10 credits from any one department may be counted in section 3.
 No course can be counted toward more than one sub-group.
-Courses acceptable toward satisfaction of the requirements in section 3 are identified as humanities, social science, or natural science.
+Courses acceptable toward satisfaction of the requirements in section 3 are identified as humanities, social science or natural science.

-The following distribution shows some of the courses offered at the Center System campuses which fall into the areas of humanities, social science, and natural science at UW-Milwaukee.
+The following distribution shows the courses listed in this catalog which fall into the areas of humanities, social science and natural science at UW-Milwaukee.
 The two Colleges of Letters and Science (Madison and Milwaukee) differ in categorizing these courses.
 Please see the Milwaukee campus timetable for a complete listing of courses which are acceptable in these categories.